domsinclair/PinegrowBits/cheatsheet.md

 <kbd>xl</kbd>  Equates to a minimum width of 1280px creating a media statement @media (min-width: 1280px)<br>
 <kbd>2xl</kbd>  Equates to a minimum width of 1536px creating a media statement @media (min-width: 1536px)

-To add a utility but only have it take effect at certain breakpoinys all that need br done is to prefix the utility with the breakpoint followed by a colon.
+To add a utility but only have it take effect at certain breakpoints all that needs to be done is to prefix the utility with the breakpoint followed by a colon.

 ```html
 <!-- Width of 16 by default, 32 on medium screens, and 48 on large screens -->